Updated by Alex Fornuto

 - If you respond positively (non-response will be taken as a go-ahead to publish), we will publish the article and give you the cash or Linode credit.

-These authors got their articles published and $250.
+These authors got their articles published.
 You could be next.

 - Varnish Cache - Kevin Cupp